Anjum48/rl-examples/README.md

 ## Issues/Todo's
 - The LSTM batching in A3C is incorrect.
 Need to fix this (see PPO_LSTM for the correct implementation)
+- Distributed Proximal Policy Optimisation with the LSTM (`dppo_lstm.py`) is sometimes a bit unstable, but does work at low learning rates